 The judicial process and the function of the courts in a modern democratic system.
 Using Supreme Court cases, documents, and readings from academic journals, the course examines how judges, lawyers, and litigants act and react to create both law and public policy.

 POL 2610 / 4 credits / Alternate years

-POL 3030 Refer to ENV 3030 in Environmental Studies Courses for description.
+ENV 3030 Refer to Environmental Studies Courses for description.
 Formerly also offered as POL 3030.